makerspacelt/pcb-mill/timeline.md

  - Load machine profile from file.
 There is an option to run with -c argument giving the file.
  - Set up flatcam.
     Sort of done...
 Made a script instead of docker.
 As I still need to learn how to use display when app is running inside container.

+# 2022-12-29
+Flatcam is up and running in docker.
+Same with CNCJS.
+Just do `docker-compose up` and everything will be up.
+Open cncjs in (http://localhost:8000).